This post may contain affiliate links.

 Some days are Mule days even on a romantic holiday when you’re supposed to be bonding with your husband as you take in the spectacular mountain scenery on a Peak to Peak Whistler gondola experience in one of the most famous ski towns in Canada.

-A Peak to Peak Whistler experience is a fabulous way to sightsee and hike in summer and fall, to ski in the winter and to annoy your husband year round.
-So, as I sip my Moscow Mule, which is delicious, with vodka, ginger puree, lime and soda, let me share the highlights (and lowlights) of our day.
+The gondola is a fabulous way to sightsee and hike in summer and fall, to ski in the winter and to annoy your husband year round.
+So, as I sip my Moscow Mule, which is delicious by the way, a tart mix of vodka, ginger puree, lime and soda, let me share the highlights (and lowlights) of our day.

 - Whistler Village Gondola from Whistler Village up Whistler Mountain to 6,000 feet